53rd United States Colored Infantry Regiment

 The 53rd United States Colored Infantry was an infantry regiment that served in the Union Army during the American Civil War.
-The regiment was composed of African American enlisted men commanded by white officers and was authorized by the Bureau of Colored Troops which was created by the United States War Department on May 22, 1863.
+Originally formed as the 3rd Regiment Mississippi Volunteers (African Descent), the regiment was composed of African American enlisted men commanded by white officers.
+The 53rd served on garrison duty in Louisiana, Mississippi, and Arkansas before being mustered out of service in 1866.